On a family of Caldero-Chapoton algebras that have the Laurent phenomenon

 \section{Example}

 The example in this section is meant to illustrate our main result.
 It can also be considered a complement to \cite[Example 9.4.2]{CLS-15}.
-Let $\tau_0$ be the special triangulation of $\Sigma_3$, see Figure \ref{FigExamPS}, and let $\tau$ be the triangulation of Example \ref{FirExamLam}.
+Let $\tau_0$ be the special triangulation of $\Sigma_3$ and let $\tau$ be the triangulation of Example \ref{FirExamLam}, see Figure \ref{FigExamMR}.

 It is clear that $\tau$ and $\tau_0$ are related by a flip at one arc.
 To ease the notation we set $\Lambda=\Lambda(\tau)$, see Example \ref{FirExamLam}.
 From Theorem \ref{BRTheorem} we know that the indecomposable $\Lambda$-modules are parametrized by the strings of $\Lambda$.
 We say that a string $W$ is $E$-\emph{rigid} if its string module $N(W)$ is $E$-rigid.
 There are 12 indecomposable $E$-rigid decorated representations of $\Lambda$ of which 9 are given by the $E$-rigid strings $1_1$, $1_2$, $\varepsilon$, $a$, $\varepsilon b$, $c\varepsilon$, $c\epsilon b$, $b^{-1}\varepsilon b$ and $c\varepsilon c^{-1}$; and the remaining three are the negative simple representations of $\Lambda$.
 The non-$E$-rigid strings are $1_3$, $b$, $c$, $b^{-1}\varepsilon$, $\varepsilon c^{-1}$ and $b^{-1}\varepsilon c^{-1}.$